 Tales of Firenzuola | Benedictine Monk of Vallombrosa | (XVIth century) | first time translated into English, Agnolo Firenzuola (Isidore Liseux, Paris, 1889)

-4.25″ x 6.5″, xix+180pp., full soft red morroco binding with gilt borders, decorated end papers, deckled edges, hand laid paper, frontispiece illustration not seen in any other copy online, title page in red and black, good minus condition, corners bumped top of spine is torn, .5″ inch of bottom of spine is missing
+4.25″ x 6.5″, xix+180pp., full soft red morroco binding with gilt borders, decorated end papers, deckled edges, hand laid paper, unique frontispiece illustration tipped in, not seen in any other copies online, title page in red and black, good minus condition, corners bumped top of spine is torn, .5″ inch of bottom of spine is missing

 This copy is a rare all-leather first-edition.
 I have not seen any other copies with this frontispiece and know nothing about it’s origin.